microsoft/Data-Science-For-Beginners/README.md

 ## Offline access

 You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
-Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine,  then in the root folder of this repo, type `docsify serve`.
+Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine,  then in the root folder of this repo, type `notify serve`.
 The website will be served on port 3000 on your localhost: `localhost:3000`.

 > Note, notebooks will not be rendered via Docsify, so when you need to run a notebook, do that separately in VS Code running a Python kernel.